- What is Sustainable Public Procurement?

 Here at WBD, we understand and appreciate that sustainable procurement is not standardized among U.S. cities.
 We work to help cities create and launch a SPP program that addresses the social, economic, and environmental issues within the context of their unique local, state, and national needs.
 Yet we also connect cities with each other so they might benefit from sharing:

 - model policy and bid specification language

 The city SPP action plans developed by WBD in partnership with local U.S. governments are guided by the actions outlined in the Sustainable Procurement Playbook for Cities developed by the USDN.

 A key feature of SPP implementation rests on effective communication tools to raise awareness and disseminate information among all stakeholders, including public officials, organizations, the private sector, and all citizens.
 WBD has a proven record of organizing workshops and trainings to promote a national campaign, including public procurement.
 Our team of communication experts are able to create and distribute bespoke information materials at these events and help to craft public service announcements on social media, television, and radio.

 Whether for national governments or U.S. domestic cities, the action plans created by WBD in partnership with national or local governments will specify the policies and procedures to continuously monitor and measure success.
 These include how to identify indicators of success, measure progress, continue to build capacity through regular trainings where necessary, and, for UN member states, how to report on SDG 12 with the appropriate indicators, outcomes, and impact.
 By creating a SPP community of practice and building consensus among all stakeholders, WBD will leave behind a legacy of SPP professionals to carry on procurement reforms well into the future.

-Author: Mary Jane Maxwell, Ph.D., Lead Consultant at Washington Business Dynamics
+Author: Mary Jane Maxwell, Ph.D., Senior Expert at Washington Business Dynamics